-- 1 Annualised compensation would cover: - Non-pecuniary losses and minor pecuniary losses while imprisoned for a wrongful conviction; - Non-pecuniary losses while on bail or parole following conviction; - Loss of livelihood while in prison following conviction. - 2 There may be additional payments, where relevant: - A transition allowance to aid reintegration to society and return to work; - Recovery of legal and other professional fees incurred in challenging the wrongful conviction and pursuing a compensation application; - An amount to compensate for significant pecuniary losses. - 3 The total of these calculations can then be adjusted upwards or downwards to reflect any aggravating or mitigating features relating to the person's prosecution and conviction
+- 1 Annualised compensation would cover: - Non-pecuniary losses and minor pecuniary losses while imprisoned or serving a sentence of detention for a wrongful conviction; - Non-pecuniary losses while on restrictive bail or parole following conviction; - Loss of livelihood while in prison or serving a sentence of detention following conviction. - 2 There may be additional payments, where relevant: - A transition allowance to aid reintegration to society and return to work; - Recovery of legal and other professional fees incurred in challenging the wrongful conviction and pursuing a compensation application; - An amount to compensate for significant pecuniary losses. - 3 The total of these calculations can then be adjusted upwards or downwards to reflect any aggravating or mitigating features relating to the person's prosecution and conviction